base/eip-7702-proxy/README.md

 If the smart account implementation supports UUPS upgradeability, it will work as designed by submitting upgrade calls to the account.

 ### How does it work?
-* `EIP7702Proxy` is constructed with an `initalImplementation` that it will delegate all calls to by default
+* `EIP7702Proxy` is constructed with an `initialImplementation` that it will delegate all calls to by default
 * `EIP7702Proxy` is constructed with a `guardedInitializer`, the initializer selector of the `initialImplementation`
 * Calls to the account on `guardedInitializer` revert and do not delegate the call to the smart account implementation
 * `EIP7702Proxy` defines a new, static selector compatible with all initializers: `initialize(bytes args, bytes signature)`